DonaldKwan/dmail/README.md

 # Dmail

-_Now live at http://tsedmail.herokuapp.com/!
-Contract deployed on the Ropsten testnet._
+_Now live at http://tsedmail.herokuapp.com/ ...
+Contract deployed on the Ropsten testnet!_

 __Decentralized email running on the Ethereum blockchain__